Huashan-branch Complete Perfection household Daoists performing the Receiving Water ritual, Qingshui county;

 Cao Jixiang’s band seated.

 I’ve also written about a more traditional exorcistic ritual in Gansu that recently aroused the ire of the Party leadership; and for instances elsewhere of leftist campaigns opposing traditional customs, see here.
+For a classic ethnography of a Confucian temple in Gansu, see here.
 Note also the Maoism tag.